AberdeenPHP/triviabot/README.md

 THIS PACKAGE IS STILL IN DEVELOPMENT - seriously, it's not even ante-pre-alpha yet.
 It's strongly recommended to make the root of your webserver/subdomain the folder triviabot/src/webroot as this will keep your db and config files etc away from prying eyes.

+You will need to set up an incoming and an outgoing webhook in slack then add teh details to config.php